 Advanced rider training and test – typically 4 days plus a 1 day for the test

 At the end of this course, you will be ready to take your RoSPA Advanced test.
 Many schools offer intensive training over a period of a single week.
 I prefer to offer this course over a period of one day a week over a minimum of 4 weeks.
-This allows students to practice what has been taught in between sessions, is less stressful and should allow for a thorough understanding of the Roadcraft book.
+This allows students time to practice what has been taught in between sessions, is less stressful and should allow for a thorough understanding of the Roadcraft book.

 Please make contact to discuss this course so we can tailor it to suit your schedule.